mikkayadu/Flower-Classifier/README.md

 Repository Contents
 This repository contains the following files:

-README.md: This file, providing an overview of the project flowers : Dataset the neural network was trained on
+README.md: This file, providing an overview of the project.

+flowers : Dataset the neural network was trained on.

-models: Directory containing the modified VGG11 and AlexNet models train.py: Python Script to evaluate the models on any given data predict.py: Python script to make predictions on new images cat_to_name.json: a json file containing labels of categories.
+models: Directory containing the modified VGG11 and AlexNet models.

+train.py: Python Script to evaluate the models on any given data.

+predict.py: Python script to make predictions on new images.

+cat_to_name.json: a json file containing labels of categories.